rg45-com/tappsnevada.org/mission.md

                       <img src="/assets/images/deborah.jpg" class="f-profile">
                       <img src="/assets/images/bottom-arw.png" class="po-arw">
                   </div>
                   <p class="msn-txt">Deborah Carpi is a freelance percussionist, educator, and lifelong resident of Las Vegas.
 She graduated from UNLV with a Bachelors in Music and Illinois State University with a Masters in Music.
 Deborah currently teaches marching percussion at Coronado High School.
-She serves as Secretary for TAPPS and is the proud Granddaughter of two World War II veterans.</p>
+She serves as Secretary for T.A.P.P.S. and is the proud Granddaughter of two World War II veterans.</p>
                   <div class="btm-name-txt-ststic">DEBORAH CARPI</div>
               </div>
           </div>